-If you are looking for a delicious gluten free granola bar that is packed with healthy ingredients, this is a great bar to make.
-There are lots of flavor variation options too!
+If you are looking for a delicious gluten free granola bar packed with healthy ingredients, this is a great bar to make.
+There are lots of flavor variation options, too!
 Take these granola bars hiking, pack them in a school lunchbox, or enjoy them as a late afternoon snack for a pick-me-up.

-If you love healthy snacks, it doesn't get any better than these deliciously chewy gluten free dairy-free granola bars!
+It doesn’t get any better if you love eating snacks than these deliciously chewy gluten-free dairy-free granola bars!
 These gluten free oat bars make a great grab-and-go snack!
 Take them on the go, pack them in a lunchbox, and enjoy them anytime!

 Why Make These Granola Bars:

-- Not only are these granola bars full of flavor, but they are also refined sugar-free!
-If you are looking for a healthy, gluten free sugar-free breakfast bar, this is the recipe for you.
+1. Not only are these granola bars full of flavor but they are also refined sugar-free!
+This is the recipe for you if you are looking for a gluten-free, sugar-free breakfast bar.

-- The ingredients are fully customizable so you can use the ingredients your kids love most.
+2. The ingredients are fully customizable, so you can use your kids’ favorite ingredients.

-- You can use any nut butter, or even sun butter if you are nut free!
+3. You can use any nut butter or even sun butter if you are nut-free!

-- These bars are easy to freeze so you always have these homemade gluten free granola bars on hand.
+4. These bars are easy to freeze, so you always have these homemade gluten free granola bars on hand.

 Ingredient Notes: